blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     GO
     ```

-4. Paste the T-SQL code you copied in the previous task into the query window replacing the existing code and click **Execute**.
+4. Paste the T-SQL code you copied at the end of the previous task into the query window replacing the existing code and click **Execute**.
 This code creates the new SQL identity with a Shared Access Signature for your storage account.

-5. Paste the code into the query window replacing the existing code and click **Execute** to create a custom backup schedule.
+5. Paste the code below into the query window replacing the existing code and click **Execute** to create a custom backup schedule.

     ```sql
     USE msdb;